OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/01-Testing_Directory_Traversal_File_Include.md

 The next stage of testing is analyzing the input validation functions present in the web application.
 Using the previous example, the dynamic page called `getUserProfile.jsp` loads static information from a file and shows the content to users.
 An attacker could insert the malicious string `../../../../etc/passwd` to include the password hash file of a Linux/UNIX system.
 Obviously, this kind of attack is possible only if the validation checkpoint fails; according to the file system privileges, the web application itself must be able to read the file.

-To successfully test for this flaw, the tester needs to have knowledge of the system being tested and the location of the files being requested.
+**Note:** To successfully test for this flaw, the tester needs to have knowledge of the system being tested and the location of the files being requested.
 There is no point requesting `/etc/passwd` from an IIS web server.

 ```text
 http://example.com/getUserProfile.jsp?item=../../../../etc/passwd